Martin-Rudolph/cuDebye/README.md

 ### First Line
 This line contains probably the most confusing informations and specifies the computing options for the _Cuda Device_ (_Cuda_ capable GPU).
+**However this is also the most important line, since wrong parameters can initiate a program crash.**
-The first number defines the _Cuda Device_ which is used for the calculation.
+Usually the provided parameters in _GammaAl2O3_10nm.deb_ are safe for most GPUs The first number defines the _Cuda Device_ which is used for the calculation.
 If you have only one (the onboard GPU, e.g. does not count, as it is not _Cuda_ capable) this number is 0.
 Otherwise each installed device has an integer number 0,1,2... choose the one which is most powerfull.
 For checking your PC you can use [_GPU-Z_](https://www.techpowerup.com/gpuz/).